quasarframework/quasar-framework.org/source/guide/built-in-stack.md

 No need for an introduction.
 Mind that you should not be required to use it though due to Vue.
 It is included by default just because Quasar Framework uses it under the cover.

 > **IMPORTANT**
-> Good Quasar App code **DOES NOT** uses jQuery and it **DOES NOT** touch DOM elements directly under any way.
-Vue should handle the DOM update for you through the data scope.
+> Good Quasar App code uses jQuery or touches DOM elements directly in extreme cases only.
+Vue should (and it does so efficiently) handle the DOM update for you through the data scope.
+If you're using too much jQuery it means you missed the point with Quasar Framework and Vue.

 ## Fastclick
 FastClick is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a click event on mobile browsers.
 The aim is to make your Quasar App feel less laggy and more responsive while avoiding any interference with your current logic.